YinYuYYY/yinyuyao.github.io/_pages/cv.md

 ## Education

-- M.S. in Statistics & Operations Research, UNC- Chapel Hill [(expected) May, 2026]
+- M.S. in Statistics, Analytics and Data Science, UNC- Chapel Hill [(expected) May, 2026]
-- B.S. in Statistics & Operations Research and Mathematics, UNC- Chapel Hill [May, 2025]
+- B.S. in Statistics & Analytics and Mathematics, UNC- Chapel Hill [May, 2025]

 ## Honors
 - Highest Honors in Statistics Department (2/178)